 If the student experiences any health related issues while participating in their activity, the activity should stop and evaluation by a professional conducted before resuming play.

-School and sports physicals are available now at Newport Urgent Care in Newport, CA.
+Now offering school and sports physicals at Newport Urgent Care, Newport, CA.

 For more information on school and sports physicals, see the following websites: